nh-server/switch-guide/docs/user_guide/emummc/entering_rcm.md

         <summary>Click to expand!</summary>

     !!! snippet "Note"
         This method will result in the right Joy-Con being detected as in wireless mode while attached to the Switch, and this method may result in the Joy-Con being permanently detected as wireless if you update the Joy-Con firmware while this mod is installed.
-In the latter case, fixing this requires opening up the Joy-Con and reseating the battery.
+In the latter case, fixing this requires opening up the Joy-Con and resetting the battery.

     !!! snippet "Note"
         This method requires opening your right Joy-Con, voiding its warranty.
 Not for the faint of heart.